dmzoneill/jira-creator/README.md

 ### 🚦 Set Status

-Change the status of an issue:
+To set the status of an issue, use the `set-status` command, followed by the issue key and the new status.

 ```bash
 rh-issue set-status AAP-123 "In Progress"